 Tax can be a funny affair.
-Always has been and apparently always will.
-Here’s a list of the seven silliest tax laws of all time, starting way back in the days of the Roman empire and ending up right here in modern day Europe.
+Always has been, and – apparently – always will be.
+Here’s a list of the seven silliest tax laws of all time, starting way back in the days of the Roman empire and ending back home in modern day Europe.

 The mad Roman Emperor Nero introduced a tax on the collection of urine.
-Back in those days urine was stored in cesspools and could be recycled for use in chemical processes like preparing animal skins for tanning.
+Back in those days, urine was stored in cesspools and could recycled for use in chemical processes, like preparing animal skins for tanning.

 In an attempt to modernise Russia in the early 1700s, the Tsar introduced a beard tax.

-Any Russian wanting to keep his traditional beard had to pay an annual rate and was issued with a ‘beard token’ which he had to carry with him in public to prove he’d paid.
+Any Russian wanting to keep his traditional beard had to pay an annual rate and was issued a ‘beard token’, which he had to carry with him in public to prove he’d paid.

 ‘Scutage’ – from the Latin scutum, meaning ‘shield’ – was a tax first introduced during the reign of Henry I for English knights that didn’t fancy going to war.

-It was originally very low and meant as a warning, but King John raised rates by 300% and started taking collections even in times of peace.
+It was originally very low and meant only as a deterrent, but King John raised rates by 300% and started taking collections even in times of peace.
 This made for some rather upset soldiers and eventually led to the formation of the Magna Carta.

-In the US state of Washington, music venues were historically slapped with a hefty tax for giving customers the ‘opportunity to dance’.
+In the American state of Washington, music venues were historically slapped with a hefty tax for giving customers the ‘opportunity to dance’.

 The law was all-but-forgotten until recently, when the state decided to try and bring it back.

-The reintroduction lead to anarchic scenes of happy people dancing anywhere they bloody well wanted in protest.
+The re-introduction lead to anarchic scenes of happy people dancing anywhere they well bloody well wanted in protest.

 This paved the way for anyone in the adult entertainment industry to claim for any cosmetic surgery that could reasonably earn them more money from work.
 With the largest adult entertainment industry in the world, no wonder the US government is finding it hard to balance the books.

-It’s a fervent debate that’s been raging for years – are Jaffa Cakes a) cakes, because they’re called cakes, or b) biscuits, because some random person said so even though McVities invented them so surely they know and if they are biscuits and not cakes why aren’t they called Jaffa Biscuits instead?
+It’s a fervent debate that’s been raging for years – are Jaffa Cakes a) cakes, because they’re called cakes, of b) biscuits, because some random person said so once, even though McVities invented them and would surely know if they were biscuits.
+Besides which, why aren’t they called Jaffa Biscuits?!
+It makes no sense!

 We’re glad to report that they won.

 Sounds like one of J.K.
-Rowling’s less appealing book titles.
-Actually an interesting tax law from the Netherlands which allows tax deductions for those training in the art of magic and witchcraft.
+Rowling’s less appealing books titles.
+Actually, it’s an interesting tax law from the Netherlands which allows tax deductions for the those training in the art of magic and witchcraft.